Post-Surgery Healing: Understanding Your Journey

 So, What Can You Do Right Now?

-Get Lymphatic Drainage - From someone trained in post-op protocols.
+Get Lymphatic Drainage: Seek someone trained in post-op protocols.

 Finding a Qualified Medical Massage Therapist

-To reap the benefits of lymphatic massage, it is vital to find a qualified therapist with experience in post-surgery care.
+To reap the benefits of lymphatic massage, it's vital to find a qualified therapist experienced in post-surgery care.
 Look for therapists who:

-Possess specialized training in the anatomy and basic theory of the lymphatic system, as well as in the regional pathways, application, and techniques of manual lymphatic drainage. https://www.myspatime.com
+Possess specialized training in lymphatic systems, including anatomy and techniques for manual lymphatic drainage. https://www.myspatime.com

 Can collaborate with your healthcare team for a comprehensive recovery plan.